About Me

 Accommodations

 As a neurodivergent-affirming therapist, I take accommodations seriously!
-I have a variety of fidget/stim toys in my office that you are welcome to use (you can also bring your own).
+I have a variety of fidget/stim tools in my office that you are welcome to use (you can also bring your own).
 I am happy to adjust the office space to be more comfortable for your sensory needs by adjusting the lighting, room temperature, and seating options.
 I welcome all forms of communication including written if spoken words feel too difficult to access at times.
 This is not an exhaustive list of accommodations.
 I’m happy to have a conversation about which accommodations might facilitate the best therapeutic environment for you.
 Unfortunately, my current office is located in a building that is not ADA-accessible.
 If using stairs poses a challenge to you, I’m happy to meet with you via telehalth.